SteelCompendium/data-md-dse/Bestiary/Gnoll Abyssal Summoner.md

   type: Maneuver
   cost: 4 Malice
   keywords:
-  - —
+  - '-'
   distance: 2 burst
   target: All allies
   effects:
   - name: Effect
     effect: '1 [[Abyssal Hyena|abyssal hyena]] target turns into a [[Gnoll Marauder|gnoll marauder]], keeping their Stamina.
-      Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost. '
+      Targets who haven''t used a cackletongue maneuver on this turn use it immediately at no cost. '

 ```